 Apart from that exception, you simply cannot talk about students to anyone who does not need to know information to help the student learn.
 In practical terms that means no one outside of the school staff and, in school, only the members of the team working with the student.
 FERPA does allow the school to share information in certain strictly limited cases without permission, but you are unlikely to be involved in those cases: that sort of disclosure is typically made by school administrators.

-Appropriate communication among colleagues at the school who work with the student is not casual, but should instead be focused conversation about the student and issues pertinent to improving and facilitating his or her education: academic, behavioral, social, and health-related.
+Appropriate communication among colleagues at the school who work with the student is not casual but should instead be focused conversation about the student and issues pertinent to improving and facilitating their education: academic, behavioral, social, and health-related.
 That sort of communication is often called “professional” in education-talk.
 But “professional” simply means focused on helping the student learn—being on-task with your mission as an educator.
 Anything else is actually disrespectful of the student.

-So for paraprofessionals, “keeping secrets” is the law, and it’s the right thing to do.
+So, for paraprofessionals “keeping secrets” is the law, and it’s the right thing to do.
 You should share observations about the student’s experience only with members of the school team working with the student: teachers, administrators, and the student’s parents.